Mixed-Integer Linear Optimization for Semi-Supervised Optimal Classification Trees: Numerical Results

 Furthermore, since the true labels of all points are known in the simulation, we categorize them into four distinct categories: true positive (TP) or true negative (TN) if the point is classified correctly in classes $\mathcal{A}$ or $\mathcal{B}$, respectively, as well as false positive (FP) if the point is misclassified in the class $\mathcal{A}$ and as false negative (FN) if the point is misclassified in the class $\mathcal{B}$.
 Using this information, we calculate two classification metrics.
 The first one is accuracy ($\AC$).
 It measures the proportion of correctly classified points and is given by

 Observe that for $\AC$ the greater the value, the better the classification.
-The second metric is Matthews correlation coefficient ($\MCC$).
+The second metric is Matthews correlation coefficient ($\MCC$), which is applicable also to unbalanced settings \parencite{chicco2023matthews}.
 It measures the correlation coefficient between the observed and predicted classifications and is computed by

 As for accuracy, the higher the $\MCC$, the better the classification.
 The main question is the following: For a specific instance, does S$^2$OCT or OCT-H have a higher accuracy and $\MCC$?
 Hence, we compute the instance-wise difference of the accuracy and $\MCC$ according to